agaveplatform/agave-documentation/source/includes/archive/beginners-guides/_app-discovery.md

 apps-list -v wc-osg-1.00u1
 ```

-Appending an app's id to the above commands will give the full app description.
-Let's look at the `wc-osg-1.00u1` app as an example.

-The response is a JSON object with a lot of information that we elaborate more on in the App Service tutorial.
+> The response is a JSON object with a lot of information that we elaborate more on in the App Service tutorial.

 ```json
 {